jhenstridge/www.jamesh.id.au/content/blog/2008/upnp-ps3.md

 When I was setting up mine, I was really surprised how much work had to be done to get the basics working.
-Mediatomb does a lot, but not having template config files for major consoles like ps3 and xbox makes it the typical \'Linux experience\'. :/
+Mediatomb does a lot, but not having template config files for major consoles like ps3 and xbox makes it the typical 'Linux experience'. :/

 ---
 #### [Chris Lord](http://chrislord.net/) - <time datetime="2008-10-30 17:43:28">30 Oct, 2008</time>

-Sounds like Zeeshan\'s server is the way to go, I look forward to it :)
+Sounds like Zeeshan's server is the way to go, I look forward to it :)
 In the meantime though, I find Fuppes to be a pretty capable server that supports audio and video transcoding.
-I use it with the Xbox 360 and it works very well (although no seeking in transcoded media, though it can pause) - I\'ve not tried with the PS3 yet though.
+I use it with the Xbox 360 and it works very well (although no seeking in transcoded media, though it can pause) - I've not tried with the PS3 yet though.

 ---
 #### Wouter - <time datetime="2008-10-30 18:34:52">30 Oct, 2008</time>